patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

-A very simple wifimanager using Network Manager
+A very simple wifimanager using Network Manager.
+Easy to setup in 4 simple steps.

 When you want your raspberry project to be portable so that it is easy to connect to any wifi network, you want to try this.<br>
 When powered up, the rpi tries to connect and if it failes, it opens a hotspot with ip 192.168.4.1. <br>